Domestic Violence and You

 Will my abuser go to jail?

 Our goal is to stop the violence and offer some protection to the victim.
-Most first‑time misdemeanor domestic violence offenders receive anywhere from no jail time to 15 days in the county jail.
+Generally, most first‑time misdemeanor domestic violence offenders receive anywhere from no jail time to 15 days in the county jail.
 The emphasis is placed on having the offender accept responsibility and obtain treatment.
 For this group of offenders, the court will order them to enroll and complete a batterer’s treatment program.
 In addition, they are placed on formal probation for three years and ordered not to annoy, harass or strike their victim.
 If they do not complete the treatment program, disobey the court orders that protect you, or disobey any other terms of probation, the court can sentence them to more time in jail.

 If the abuser has prior convictions for domestic violence against you, or if he is currently on probation for a violent crime, the prosecutor will make a request to the court that the defendant serve an amount of time in jail which is appropriate for his record and the crime committed.